thachp/eventdbx/docs/index.md

    dbx start --foreground
    ```

    The daemon owns the write-side RocksDB store and exposes a Cap'n Proto control socket on `6363`.
-Read surfaces (REST, GraphQL, gRPC, search, etc.) run as plugins in the [dbx_plugins workspace](https://github.com/thachp/dbx_plugins); deploy the ones you need alongside the server.
+Read surfaces (REST, GraphQL, gRPC, search, etc.) run as plugins in the [dbx-plugins workspace](https://github.com/eventdbx/dbx-plugins); deploy the ones you need alongside the server.

 3. **Append your first event**